szgabsz91/iit-szg/src/assets-en/courses/xml/lab00.md

 * <a href="https://visualstudio.microsoft.com" target="_blank">Visual Studio</a>.

 These C# applications can also be executed on Window, Linux and macOS using <a href="https://dotnet.microsoft.com/download" target="_blank">.NET Core</a> which is a platform independent .NET platform implementation. <a href="https://code.visualstudio.com/docs/languages/dotnet" target="_blank">This tutorial</a> explains how to use Visual Studio Code to write .NET Core applications.

+## Vue

+The solution of <a href="/courses/xml/labs/9" target="_blank">Lab 9</a> contains a Vue web application.
+For maximal editor support, let's install the <a href="https://marketplace.visualstudio.com/items?itemName=octref.vetur" target="_blank">Vetur</a> Visual Studio Code extension.